-1. The response of the observation wells to injection into RRGI-4 confirmed the hydrogeologic conclusions indicated by geologic and geochemical relationships that RRGI-4 and USGS-3 penetrate the same fracture or fracture system, the Narrows Structure.
-The pressure responses in USGS-3, 700 m (2100 ft) to the west of RRGI-4, were greater than those in MW-1, 210 m (700 ft) to the south-southeast.
+2. The response of the observation wells to injection into RRGI-4 tended to confirm the hydrogeologic conclusions indicated by geologic and geochemical relationships that RRGI-4 and USGS-3 penetrate the same fracture or fracture system, the Narrows Structure.
+The pressure responses in USGS-3, 2100 ft (700 m) to the west of RRGI-4, were greater than those in MW-1, 700 ft (210 m) to the south-southeast.
 It is concluded that MW-1 does not penetrate the fracture system but is in unfractured rock adjacent to and overlying the Narrows Structure.
-RRGI-4 and USGS-3 are on the downthrowm side of the Narrows Structure with the structure being penetrated at shallower depths in USGS-3 than in RRGI-4.
+RRGI-4 and USGS-3 are on the downthrown side of the Narrows Structure with the structure being penetrated at shallower depths in USGS-3 than in RRGI-4.

-2. No boundaries were detected during 222 hours of injection into RRGI-4.
+3. No boundaries were detected during 222 hours of injection into RRGI-4.
 Although RRGI-4 penetrates a fault zone, it is believed that no boundaries were detected as pressure responses were integrated very rapidly within the fault zone and adjacent unfractured rock.

-3. The temporally dependent borehole fluid temperature during injection is a significant factor which must be considered when analyzing the pressure buildup data.
+4. The temporally dependent borehole fluid temperature during injection is a significant factor which must be considered when analyzing the pressure buildup data.
 Downhole temperature-pressure probes must be used to determine aquifer responses during testing.
-The probe should be opposite the top of the uppermost highly transmissive zone and it should remain in the borehole until pressure changes occurring within the borehole correspond with those at the wellhead.
+The probe should be opposite the top of the uppermost highly transmissive zone.
+The probe should remain in the borehole until the pressure changes occurring within the borehole correspond with those at the wellhead.